Publishing

 External links:

-• NMBU takes part in a selection of publishing agreements that allow our researchers to publish open access without extra cost.
+NMBU takes part in a selection of publishing agreements that either cover or offer discount on the cost for open access publishing.

 Selected journals, titles published by various academic societies in particular, are not covered by the agreements.

-Some agreements only cover hybrid journals (subscription journals with an open access option), others also cover gold journals (fully open access journals) - see table.
+Some agreements only cover hybrid journals (subscription journals where open access is optional), others also cover gold journals (journals where open access is the only option) - see table.
 Expenses beyond APC, such as extra pages, colour illustrations and copy editing, must be covered by the author/department.

 Use Journal Checker Tool to see if a journal is compliant with cOAlitionS (PlanS).